nanograv/holodeck/docs/source/getting_started.rst

 (2) **Evolution**: Evolve the binary population from their initial conditions (i.e. large separations) until coalescence (i.e. small separations).
 The complexity of this evolutionary stage can range tremendously in complexity.
 In the simplest models, binaries are assumed to coalesce instantaneously (in that the age of the universe is the same at formation and coalescence), and are assumed to evolve purely due to GW emission (in that the time spent in any range of orbital frequencies can be calculated from the GW hardening timescale).
 Note that these two assumptions are contradictory.
 (3) **Gravitational Waves**: Calculate the resulting GW signals based on the binaries and their evolution.
 Note that GWs can only be calculated based on some sort of model for binary evolution.
 The model may be extremely simple, in which case it is sometimes glanced over.

-The contents of this file are as follows.

-.. contents:: File Contents
-   :local:
-   :depth: 2

 Files in the Getting Started Guide
 ==================================